 - their net tax owing for 2022 will be above the threshold for the province or territory ($1,800 for Quebec or $3,000 for the rest of Canada);

 - their net tax owing in either 2021 or 2020 was above the threshold for the province or territory.

 These payments are typically calculated based on a physician’s income tax owing from the previous two years.
 In the first year of practice, physicians don’t have previous years’ self-employment income on which to base the tax instalment amounts, so they likely won’t be required to make payments in that year.

 However, when they file their tax return following their first year of practice, they may have a large amount of income tax payable.
 If they haven’t planned ahead and saved a portion of their earnings to cover these taxes, they may need to borrow the funds that they are required to remit to the CRA.

 An incorporated physician will likely pay themselves a salary from corporate income.
 If your spouse is incorporated, it’s best to discuss personal and corporate tax payments and decisions around annual compensation with a tax advisor.

 Why paying off tax debt promptly matters

 Ignoring debt doesn’t make it go away, and delaying payment can mean incurring hefty interest charges.
-For example, if your spouse has a balance owing for 2020, the CRA will charge 5% compound daily interest (starting May 1, 2021) on any overdue taxes for 2020.
+For example, if your spouse has a balance owing for 2022, the CRA will charge 8% compound daily interest on any overdue taxes for 2022.

 Also, make sure you and your spouse file your tax returns on time.
 For personal tax return with self-employment earnings, the deadline for filing is June 15 but any taxes owing are due April 30.